avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 * Keeps you honest.
 It is easy to drink your own kool-aid when you are experiencing heady user growth.
 Keeping a close eye on cohorts forces you to continue asking the right questions.

 ## What retention rate numbers should you expect?
-The retention rates naturally vary by the industry.
+Naturally, the retention rates vary by the industry.
 An e-commerce application that is able to monetize users well can probably live with much lower retention rate than a free social networking app that needs millions of active users to be interesting.
-The following numbers are applicable to mobile or web apps in the social networking/sharing space.
+The following numbers are tailored to mobile or web apps in the social networking/sharing space.

-The number that I look at is the retention rate at the final plateau of users who are hooked.
-In the space that I am interested in, typically, 4 weeks is enough to establish the plateau level.
-After 4 weeks, if your retention rate is more than 20%, congratulations, you are done.
-To compare these numbers for two successful companies in this space: Twitter and Pinterest, RJMetrics did some analysis and estimated their 4 week retention to be about _ and _.
+The number that I focus on is the retention rate once it reaches a plateau (In our space, 4 weeks after the cohort join date should be enough time for this).
+If this number is more than 20%, congratulations, you are doing great.
+To compare yourself against two successful companies in this space: Twitter and Pinterest, you can look at the [analysis](http://blog.rjmetrics.com/2012/02/15/pinterest-data-analysis-an-inside-look) by RJMetrics (reproduced with permission below).

 Graph with permission